.

 Partners

-City Lore/Place Matters is allied with the CETA Arts Legacy Project.
+City Lore/Place Matters and Artists Alliance have worked with the CETA Arts Legacy Project to document the history

 HomepageNational ViewNYC ProjectLegacy Project AccomplishmentsResources for Recovery